Lake Geneva cruises

 Many towns along the lake have a dock that allow you to board one of the ships.
 Geneva actually has four docks, so be sure to check from which one your cruise departs: Pâquis, Mont-Blanc, Jardin-Anglais or Eaux-Vives.
 All of them are within walking distance of each other.
 Other larger towns where one can board the boats are Lausanne, Montreux, Nyon, Morges, Vevey and Yvoire (France).

-There are several longer boat trips (cruise-like) and ferry services (quick lake crossing).
+There are longer cruise-like boat trips and ferry services for quick lake crossings.
 These are the main ones:

-- Ferries from Lausanne to Evian en Thonon in France.
+- ferries from Lausanne to Evian and Thonon in France.

 Most boats have 2nd and 1st class areas, where 1st class is usually at the upper deck.
 Many boats have either a restaurant or a bistro on board.

 Making a round trip is not required.
 You can take a boat to one of the towns along the lake, get off there, and go back to your point of origin by train.
 In many towns, it's just a short walk from the boat dock to the rail station.
 Examples can be found here.